Carol Hart - Library and LRC Manager

 Monday - Friday 8.30am - 5.00pm

 You may borrow up to 15 items.
 The loan period is 4 weeks.
-You will then receive 2 automatic renewals of 4 week periods.
+You will then receive 2 automatic renewals of 4-week periods.
+Following the two automatic renewals, you can then renew the book yourself for a third time.
+After the third renewal, if you still need the book, please contact the library.
 Books can be recalled if required by others after the first 4 weeks.

-As well as print books the Library service also provides access to a vast collection of eBooks and eJournals which can be read online or downloaded.
-Library Search is our resource discovery tool.
+As well as print books, the Library service also provides access to a vast collection of eBooks and eJournals.
+Library Search is our resource discovery platform.
 There is a useful video guide to using Library Search.

-We also have a small collection of leisure reading, DVDs and an Honesty Library if you want to take a break from your course textbooks.
+We have an Honesty Library in the LRC if you want to take a break from your course books.

 If you would like us to have your books ready for you to collect, you can use our Click and Collect service.